Hablamos Español Insurance Companies We Work With

 What term life is for

 Term life covers you for a set period, commonly 10, 20, or 30 years, at a level premium, and pays a death benefit if you die during that term.
-It has no cash value, which is exactly why it is inexpensive: you are buying pure protection.
-Term is the right tool for a temporary, time-bound need, replacing income while the kids are growing, or covering the years until the mortgage is paid.
-For most families, term provides the coverage they actually need at a price they can sustain.
+It has no cash value, which is part of why it is inexpensive: you are buying pure protection.
+Term is often the right tool for a temporary, time-bound need, replacing income while the kids are growing, or covering the years until the mortgage is paid.
+For many families, term provides the coverage they actually need at a price they can sustain.

 What whole life is for

 Whole life is permanent.
-It covers your entire life, the premium never rises, and it builds a guaranteed cash value over time.
+It covers your entire life, the premium does not rise, and it builds a guaranteed cash value over time.
 It costs considerably more than term because it does more: lifelong coverage plus a savings component.
-Whole life fits needs that never end, final expenses, a lifelong dependent, estate liquidity, or leaving a guaranteed legacy, and it serves certain business and estate strategies.
+Whole life can fit needs that never end, final expenses, a lifelong dependent, estate liquidity, or leaving a guaranteed legacy, and it serves certain business and estate strategies.

 How to choose